pengzeren/BellaBeat-Case-Study/README.md

 ROCCC framework:

--Reliable: The dataset is secondary data collected via survey by Amazon Mechanical Turk.
+- Reliable: The dataset is secondary data collected via survey by Amazon Mechanical Turk.
 Little information was given about the collection process and hence not very reliable.
--Original: The data is not original, it is sourced from a public dataset
+- Original: The data is not original, it is sourced from a public dataset
--Comprehensive: Information about the users is also limited, information such as: gender, age, employment status, location, and lifestyle were left out.
+- Comprehensive: Information about the users is also limited, information such as: gender, age, employment status, location, and lifestyle were left out.
 Not very comprehensive with only 30 samples.
--Current: The data is from 2016 which might be a bit outdated considering smart device user habits.
+- Current: The data is from 2016 which might be a bit outdated considering smart device user habits.
--Cited: there was no information on this dataset being cited
+- Cited: there was no information on this dataset being cited

 Limitations: